 Ideally, after the completion of three sprints, it’s easy to map out if more resources are required in the project or if the deadline needs to be moved.

 Time is very important asset, thus to avoid any delays you should be aware of time challenges like:

 - Internal and External delays:

 The third key dimension, Cost, includes the project budget and the number of team members needed to deliver a product.

 To keep the cost factor in check, it is advisable to prioritize elements of project scope that need to be delivered and allocate resources accordingly at all phases of development.

 Estimating the cost and resources required in a project isn’t as easy, especially when it is a complex project.
 A good Project Manager either makes estimates based on data collected from similar projects done in the past or makes an appropriate guess based on the detailed interaction with the client.

-After making the initial estimate, a Project Manager controls and manages the budget throughout the development cycle.
+After making the initial estimate, the project planning for PMs includes controlling and managing the budget throughout the development cycle.

 The Iron Triangle doesn’t exist to help us detail all the elements of a project management- scope, time and cost.
 Rather, it goes on to show how these constraints are intricately intertwined.